 A Zesty Contra dance, quite at home in an eCeilidh environment.

-You'll remember it for the Petronella Turn, a flashy "in", "out", "spin-to-next-place" move you do four times in a circle of four in the first part of the dance.
+You'll remember it for the Petronella Turn, a flashy "in", "out", "spin-to-next-place" move you do in a little circle of four people; this is repeated, and repeated until you are back where you started.

 There are apparently many different versions of the dance, with something a little different in the Scottish County Dancing Repertoire.
 This version makes no claims to be anything beyond what sometimes appears in ceilidhs.